endangereddataweek/resources/CONTRIBUTING.md

 Unsure where to begin contributing to Endangered Data Week?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code or writing.
+* Beginner issues `beginner` - issues which should only require a few lines of code or writing.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* Help wanted issues `help-wanted` - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Submitting Workshop Material